 7 Layer Taco Dip Recipe

 Your tastebuds will be doing the salsa with every bite!
 Entertain with ease or serve as an easy dinner with a side of taco shells.
 Taco Tuesday just became Fiesta Friday!

-Layered Taco Dip is a DELICIOUS and EASY appetizer to serve at any gathering or as a FUN weeknight treat.
-Whether you keep the classic recipe or make it vegetarian, everyone will love EVERY TASTY LAYER!
+This Mexican Dip is a delicious and easy appetizer to serve at any gathering or as a fun weeknight treat.
+Whether you keep the classic recipe or make it vegetarian, everyone will love every tasty layer.

 Most can agree that beans, sour cream, salsa, guacamole, and cheese are included.
 But that’s only 5 layers.
 What are the other 2?

 These variations include layers of lettuce, tomatoes, olives, onions, etc. To me these are garnishes and would be one layer total.
 Call me crazy…

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

 Why this 7 Layer Dip recipe is awesome